 It’s one of those iconic cities that I’ve grown up feeling like I knew.
 I’d seen it in movies and TV shows, and whilst I’d never been, it felt strangely familiar.

-I was excited to see iconic landmarks like The White House and The US Capitol, but I was also really looking forward to seeing what else the city had to offer.
+I was excited to spend a weekend in Washington DC and see iconic landmarks including The White House and The US Capitol.
+I was also really looking forward to seeing what else the city had to offer.
 Beyond the façades made famous through politics and TV, what else is going on?

 Washington is one of the only places in the USA with the Michelin guide, which foodies will know is a good indication of the level of cuisine in the city!
 It’s a cosmopolitan city, so you’ll find anything you fancy, from Chinese to Mexican, Lebanese to German.